MultiverseLearningProducts/swe/src/mod1/wk1/day1.md

 Here is a list of all the different `Content-Type`s that are supported: [https://www.iana.org/](https://www.iana.org/assignments/media-types/media-types.xhtml)

-❓ In postman can you see where to set a header?
+❓ In postman can you see where to set a header?\n
-❓ Can you match the correct content types to the table of encodings above?
+❓ Can you match the correct content types to the table of encodings above?\n

 ### Response